awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-operations-intro.md

 Amazon Rekognition provides two API sets\.
 Rekognition Image for analyzing images and Rekognition Video for analyzing stored and streaming videos\.
 The following topic gives a brief overview of each API set\.

 The Rekognition Image and Rekognition Video API can detect or recognize a variety of entities such as faces or objects\.
-For information about the types of recognition and detection that are supported, see [](how-it-works-types.md)\.
+For information about the types of recognition and detection that are supported, see [Types of Detection and Recognition](how-it-works-types.md)\.

 ## Rekognition Image Operations<a name="how-it-works-operations-images"></a>